Does your first love shape the rest of your life?

 Are you drawing on any personal experiences for these characters?

-Of course, the fiction was built from personal memories, but also from things that I’ve observed, or that I’ve been told.
+The fiction was built from personal memories, but also from things that I’ve observed, or that I’ve been told.
 Then, there’s the pleasure of constructing and inventing a story, and of seeing it evolve and manifest itself through what the actors, the places, and the production bring.

 What was the production process?